nextensio/docs/content/en/Architecture/policyattr/_index.md

 Let's assume data center DCA is running engineering applications and data center DCB is running HR applications.
-We therefore want to restrict access to AppGroup-DCA to those in "engineering" team, and restrict access to AppGroup-DCB to users with the role of "managers" as well as users in the "hr" team.
-Note that the "engineering" team can have "managers" - they should be able to access both data centers.
+We therefore want to restrict access to AppGroup-DCA to those in "engineering" team, and restrict access to AppGroup-DCB to users with the role of "manager" as well as users in the "hr" team.
+Note that the "engineering" team can have "manager" - they should be able to access both data centers.
 For simplicity, we will assume that a user can be in just one team.
 Such a case gives the gist of a common use case that involves the need to restrict app usage to certain groups in an enterprise.
 This is how we would do it in nextensio.